theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > “ But     I’m not   used to it       ! ” pleaded poor     Alice in      a    piteous tone       .
 And  she  thought
 # .
 NSg/C/P W?
 NSg/C VP/J P  NPr/ISg+ . .
 VP/J    NSg/VB/J NPr+  NPr/J/P D/P+ J+      N🅪Sg/I/VB+ .
 VB/C ISg+ N🅪Sg/VP
 > of herself , “ I       wish   the creatures wouldn’t be      so        easily offended ! ”
 # P  ISg+    . .
-ISg+ NSg/VB D+  NPl+      VXB      NSg/VXB NSg/I/J/C R      VP/J     . .
+ISg/#r+ NSg/VB D+  NPl+      VXB      NSg/VXB NSg/I/J/C R      VP/J     . .
 >
 #
 > “ You’ll get    used to it       in      time       , ” said the Caterpillar ; and  it       put    the hookah